 Almost every industry has an ecommerce website like this.
 This can be considered the most popular B2B model in Vietnam today, than the intermediate B2B model.
 Because the psychology of the business when they often want to contact, meet their customers directly rather than coming through a third party.

 5 Key Differences between B2C and B2B Ecommerce

 A typical consumer wants a streamlined shopping platform, it stands to reason that if convenience is a major attraction of shopping online, buyer friction has to be kept to a minimum.
 We have all experienced a buggy shopping cart on a website or a cumbersome check-out system.
-With a business to consumer relationship, the buyer is typically one person and the aim is to get that person to the check-out entering their credit card details, as efficiently as possible.
+With a B2C relationship, the buyer is typically one person and the aim is to get that person to the check-out entering their credit card details, as efficiently as possible.

 This is not the case in B2B e-commerce, the buyer is motivated by professional reasons, it’s their job to find a supplier.
 The primary focus for them is the bottom line, rather than convenience.
 A single consumer has complete domain over their credit card, while a buyer might need approval from a committee or manager.

 Often B2B platforms allow multiple accounts from a business, with a managerial account to give final approval to a transaction, after they are satisfied with the nuts and bolts of the deal.

 2. Business negotiation

 Selling an outfit, a phone, a perfume bottle, you don’t need to negotiate too much with your customers, that’s the difference when applying a B2C ecommerce model because the terms already exist.
 It doesn’t matter whether you buy it or not, there are still other customers.
 But if you apply the B2B business model, you need to know how to negotiate skills, such as negotiating prices, quality of goods, the regime of payment, shipping, debt collection and so on.